jkenlooper/puzzle-massive/docs/development.md

 # Install other software dependencies with apt-get and npm.
 sudo ./bin/setup.sh;
 ```

-At this point the `bin/init.sh` and `/bin/setup.sh` scripts should have been run
-automatically when the vagrant machine was provisioned or manually if running
-locally on a Ubuntu machine.

 To have TLS (SSL) on your development machine run the `bin/provision-local.sh`
 script.
 That will use `openssl` to create some certs in the web/ directory.